juan-manuel-serrano/docker-hy.github.io/README.md

+# 3.1 Deployment pipeline to Heroku

+This is exercise 3.1 of the DevOps with Docker course.

+Using the course material (with modifications), create a deployment pipeline to Heroku.

+When a new commit is pushed to GitHub, have GitHub Actions deploy a webapp to Heroku.

+The rest of the content on here is the same as the course, which can be found at https://devopswithdocker.com

 # [Course material](https://docker-hy.github.io)

 If you have any questions, send an email to jami.kousa@helsinki.fi or send a message through the course Discord group.